EthernalStar/WinEdit-Dx/README.md

 WinEdit Dx is a Tool to edit the various attributes a Application Window could have.
+It utilizes the Windows API for many features.
 The Tool was tested with Windows 10 but should also work with Windows 11.

 ## Documentation